 Clumber spaniels are large, goofy dogs that love nothing more than lounging around the house (or yard).
 Border terriers are smaller, more active dogs that love to play fetch (or anything else that involves running around).

 So, which one is better for your family?
-If you have a big house and a lot of land, then the Clumber spaniel might be the better choice.
-However, if you live in a small apartment or have limited space, then the Border terrier might be a better option.
+If you have a big house and a lot of lands, then the Clumber spaniel might be the better choice.
+However, if you live in a small apartment or have limited space, then the Border Terrier might be a better option.

 Clumber spaniels are also better suited for families with young children, and other pets as they are gentle and patient by nature.
 Border terriers, on the other hand, are better suited for families with older children or no children at all, as they can be quite hyperactive.